 Earlier this week I submitted the following 2013 Magic Hall of Fame ballot:

 .
 Luis Scott-Vargas is a clear frontrunner in both categories and William Jensen and Makihito Mihara are not far behind.
 Tomoharu Saito has unquestionably HoF-worthy accomplishments, enough to have gotten him voted into the Hall of Fame a few years ago, only to later become ineligible after getting suspended for a lapse in integrity.
 Hence for the time being he fails to satisfy the minimum integrity requirement.
 This leaves two spots on my ballot and approximately a dozen players with (in my opinion) Hall of Fame worthy resumes: Justin Gary, Mark Herberholz, Osyp Lebedowicz, Guillaume Wafo-Tapa, Eric Froehlich, Gerard Fabiano, Shoota Yasooka, Marijn Lybaert, Paul Rietzl, Willy Edel, Martin Juza, Tsuyoshi Ikeda, Ben Stark, and Chris Pikula).
 After much Contemplation

 I've known Ben for probably fifteen years.
 We were rookies on the Pro Tour around the same time, in our teenage years.
 We would each routinely get beat on the Pro Tour, win another PTQ, then get crushed again at the next Pro Tour.
 Despite his lack of early success, I was always impressed with his studious and methodical approach to the game.
 He always had a logical explanation ready at the helm for anyone who would ever question any play he ever made in a game of Magic.
 And despite the ‘egotistic' title some people have recently attributed to him, I have always had the opposite impression.
 Ben will confidently defend his line of play until someone offers a different line, at which point he would either counter with why the suggested line is inferior, or he would readily agree that he was wrong and that the suggested line was actually better than his.
-To me this shows Humility.
+To me this shows Humility

 Ben's logical approach to Magic carried over to his early writing where, to my knowledge, he was the first (or at least one of the first) to incorporate a sideboard guide into a deck analysis article (in the days of the Magic Dojo).
 This article-writing strategy was novel at the time and it has since caught on and become a staple blueprint for many articles today.
 He has written a dozen or so articles for TCGplayer (found here

 Aside from Ben's deep understanding of the game and his written contributions to the game, Ben has always been approachable and willing to share everything he knows about any Magic topic if asked.
 One time after team Rochester drafting Odyssey extensively with his friends in anticipation of an upcoming Grand Prix, he willingly shared everything he knew about the format with me and a group of people he had never met.
 His strategy was genius: to wait for the opponents to commit to their colors and to then match up his R/G deck against their U/B deck, his U/B deck against their U/W deck, and his U/W deck against their R/G deck.
 The opponents' decks would be slightly stronger in the abstract but his would have the matchups he wanted and therefore be favored to win each time.
 It was this outside-the-box thinking, combined with his openness to being wrong when confronted with a better idea, that, in my opinion, enabled him to have such an accomplished career.

 the creature in response, thus netting both card advantage and tempo.
 Those are the non-flashy games of Magic Ben lives for, where commons are used to gain small incremental advantages that over time result in a win.

 I have also always known him to be an honest player.
 Despite growing up in a region that was not exactly known for clean play, Ben always avoided partaking in it.
 He would not necessarily go out of his way to encourage others to play fairly, leaving that decision up to them, but he demonstrated through his own conduct and excellence that he held himself to a high standard of integrity.
 All things considered, I believe Ben Stark stands out in nearly every category and my ballot would be amiss if it did not include him, though I acknowledge that my own familiarity with him might make me biased in his favor.

 Chris Pikula missed getting into the Hall of Fame in the first year by one vote.
 Had I been on the committee at that time, he would already be in the Hall of Fame (but I was not because I did not yet have 100 lifetime pro points at the time).
 Sadly, instead of getting in the very next year, or the year after that, newer players kept becoming eligible and he kept getting edged out.
 Today we find ourselves in a precarious position where so much time has elapsed that the majority of present voters have no real frame of reference by which to determine whether he should be in the Hall of Fame.
 It's like trying to convince a newer player just how good Masticore

 Store.TCGplayer.com allows you to buy cards from any of our vendors, all at the same time!

 As someone who was a rookie on the Pro Tour back in Chris Pikula's glory days, the Pro Tour (and the game itself) was still in its infant stages of development.
 I remember there being a handful of “super teams”.
 Team YMG (Your Move Games) was the Team Channel-Fireball of All-Stars that would consistently put multiple players in the Top 8.
 Team CMU was their closest rival, jockeying with them for the title of “best team in the world,” much like Team SCG does today.
 Team Deadguy was not far behind and Chris Pikula was the face of Team Deadguy, placing in the Top 8 in back-to-back Pro Tours (PT Atlanta and Dallas '96) at the height of his dominance.
 This was before Finkel or Kai were dominant, so Magic didn't have a single best player – it had a handful, and Chris was widely regarded as one of them.